jjiyyaaa/Daily-CheckIn/README.md

 <br />

 **Daily Check-in** is a personal web application designed with a beautiful *coquette pastel colorful* aesthetic.
 It serves as your digital safe space to write daily journals, track your mood, manage tasks, and monitor your spiritual routines (such as Quran recitation and fasting).
-All data is stored locally in your browser, ensuring 100% privacy and security! ✨
+All data is now seamlessly synced across your devices using **Firebase Authentication & Firestore**, giving you a modern cloud-synced experience while keeping your data safe! ☁️🔒

 ## ✨ Key Features